|

 Here is one way to go about it.

-1 Prepare a short questionnaire to survey staff opinion on a range of aspects of your school, including questions about the following:
+1 Prepare a short questionnaire to survey staff opinion on

 • the learning process and level of performance